-- all direct and indirect effects on the atmospheric environment (e.g. air emissions, noise, light) that could occur as a result of project components that could require a federal authorization/decision; - changes in air quality; - an estimate of the direct greenhouse gas emissions associated with all phases of the project as well as any mitigation measures proposed to minimize greenhouse gas emissions.
-This information is to be presented by individual pollutant and should also be summarized in CO2 equivalent per year: - ✓ justify all estimates and emission factors used in the analysis; - ✓ provide the methods and calculations used for the analysis; - ✓ compare and assess the level of estimated emissions of greenhouse gases to the regional, provincial and federal emission targets; - changes in ambient noise levels; and - changes in night-time light levels.
+- description of all methods and practices that will be implemented to minimize and control atmospheric emissions throughout the project life cycle.
+If the best available technologies are not included in the project design, the proponent will need to provide a rationale for the technologies selected; - an estimate of the direct greenhouse gas emissions associated with all phases of the project as well as any mitigation measures proposed to minimize greenhouse gas emissions.
+This information is to be presented by individual pollutant and should also be summarized in CO2 equivalent per year.
+The proponent is responsible for the followings: - ✓ provide an estimate of the contribution of the project emissions at the local, provincial and federal scale, and indicate the category into which the project falls in terms of the relative magnitude of its contribution to greenhouse gas emissions (project with low, medium or high emission rates); - ✓ justify all estimates and emission factors used in the analysis; - ✓ provide the estimation or derivation method, and disclose and describe all assumptions and emission intensity factors used; - ✓ provide the methods and calculations used for the analysis; - ✓ compare and assess the level of estimated emissions of greenhouse gases to the regional, provincial and federal emission targets; - ✓ provide information related to the project's electrical demand and sources of electrical power for facilities and equipment (i.e. the project's main source and any other additional sources (generators, etc.), as appropriate); - changes in ambient noise levels; and - changes in night-time light levels.